DanielHatakeyama/BoidEngine/README.md

 - **Event-Driven Architecture** – Facilitates loose coupling between components and system logic.
 - **Strategy Pattern** – Used in rendering, providing multiple render strategies for different entity types.
 - **Composition** – Components attach to entities, avoiding deep inheritance hierarchies.
-- **Dependency Injection** – Decouples object creation from usage by injecting required dependencies into components at runtime.
+- **Dependency Injection** – Decouples object creation from usage by injecting required dependencies into components at runtime, enhancing modularity, flexibility, and testability.

 ## Running the Engine